 Grafana allows companies to fully understand the Hows and Whats of users/events with respect to their infrastructure or network.
-It is especially useful for security analytics teams where teams can track events as well as users’ digital footprints step-by-step to see what they are doing inside their network.
-Analytics is a critical piece of modern SecOps and DevOps because most apps and websites aren’t designed to run detailed reports or visualizations on themselves.
+It is especially useful for security analytics teams so they can track events and users’ digital footprints to see what they are doing inside their network.
+Analytics is a critical piece of modern SecOps and DevOps as most apps and websites aren’t designed to run detailed reports or visualizations on themselves.
 Without proper visualizations, the data they collect is often inconsistent and improperly formatted (known as unstructured data).
 Grafana makes that data useful again by integrating all data sources into one single organized view.

 The data has to be translated into meaningful reports and shared among the stakeholders.
 What if you could just use a tool to take care of this task?
 Skedler is a report automation tool that can automate your Grafana reports.
 It can create, share and distribute customized reports to all of your stakeholders, all without a single line of code.

 Don’t you want to read more about Grafana reporting?
 Well, we have just the blog from you.
 Click here and check it out.